GSA/plainlanguage.gov/_guidelines/words/verbs/use-active-voice.md

 sidenav: guidelines
 ---

 Active voice makes it clear who is supposed to do what.
 It eliminates ambiguity about responsibilities.
 Not "It must be done," but "You must do it."
-Passive voice obscures who is responsible for what and is one of the biggest problems with government documents.
+Passive voice obscures who is responsible for what and is one of the biggest problems with government writing.
 Don't confuse passive voice with past tense.

 In an active sentence, the person or agency that's acting is the subject of the sentence.
 In a passive sentence, the person or item that is acted upon is the subject of the sentence.
 Passive sentences often do not identify who is performing the action.